gjbex/training-material/Debugging/ControlFlow/README.md

     boolean expressions in conditional statment.
 1. `init_proc_vars.f90`: illustrates potential bug when initializing variables in Fortran procedures.
+1. `udt_intent_out.f90`: illustration of bug caused by inappropraite use of intent `OUT` when partially assigning to a variable of a user defined type.
 1. `unintended_global.f90`: illustration of a bug introduced by omitting a local variable declaration in a function (infinite loop).
 1. `Makefile`: make file to build the applications.